man0l/adcash/README.md

 - A file system storage is used for saving the state of the user feeding with a data.
 - The maximum POST request size is not set, e.g. it depends on the ini value - post_max_size
 - The system uses the built in php development server
+- The system is not intended to handle large input data (along with the post_max_size limit), because it uses json file for persistring the word count.
+To handle larger data I will recommend using nosql solution for storing and accessing fast.
+NoSQL solutions like MongoDB or Redis supports availability and scalability (depends if we needed it) through sharding for example.

 ## The Architecture